oddcamp/kong-integrations/README.md

 # Tictail -> Prisjakt
-A web app that provides products as csv for Prisjakt.
+A web app that provides Tictail products as csv for Prisjakt.

 ## Environments